Growing grapes in the home garden

 Most insect and other problems can be reduced by planting vines in a sunny location with good air circulation.

-The exception to this is Japanese beetles.
-These insects chew holes in the leaves leaving them with a lace-like appearance.
+Japanese beetles chew holes in the leaves leaving them with a lace-like appearance.
 Look for beetles and their damage beginning in late June or early July through August.

 Having Japanese beetles on a plant attracts more beetles, so it's important to prevent accumulation.
 The best control for home gardens is to check your plants often, at least twice a week and ideally in the morning when they're less active, and knock beetles into a pail of soapy water.